 In addition to two evening sessions - covering a range of topics on bees and beekeeping - attendees will have the opportunity to get hands-on experience during an aftenoon session with bees in one of our apiaries.

-Email Ian Smith or phone him on 07411 402 422 for details or to book your place.
+Email Jacky Eustace for further details or to book your place.

 The Association owns a number of bee related books which are available for loan to members.
 The loan peroid is typically a calndar month.
 The books and terms of borrowing books can be found here.